 Interested in learning more?

-Continue to explore the Art Therapy department websiteto learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Arts in Art Therapy degree program for detailed information or schedule a tour.
+Continue to explore the Art Therapy department website to learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Arts in Art Therapy and Counseling degree program for detailed information or schedule a tour.

-The Master of Arts in Art Therapy Program Guide is a downloadable PDF that provides a comprehensive overview of the program with detailed information on preparing for graduate study in Art Therapy.
+The Master of Arts in Art Therapy and Counseling Program Guide is a downloadable PDF that provides a comprehensive overview of the program with detailed information on preparing for graduate study in Art Therapy.